ahsanullah-8bit/fmr/README.md

 ```

 ### Examples
 Look into the `examples` folder for detailed examples.
 Use `FMR_BUILD_EXAMPLES=ON` to build them along with the library.
-After build, use it like any other CLI tool. i.e.
+After build, use them like any other CLI tool. i.e.

 ```bash
 yolo11_ort -h   # to get a detailed usage guide.